davidwrede/chef-web-docs-1/step_resource/step_resource_machine_batch_multiple_machine_types.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_machine_batch_multiple_machine_types

-The |resource machine_batch| resource can be used to converge multiple machine types, in-parallel, even if each machine type has different drivers.
+The **machine_batch** resource can be used to converge multiple machine types, in-parallel, even if each machine type has different drivers.
 For example:

 .. code-block:: ruby